MeghanaPG/NetflixGPT/README.md

 - Created Redux Store with UserSlice
 - Implemented Sign Out
 - Update Profile
+- BugFix: Sign up user displayName and profile picture update
+- BugFix: If the user is not logged in redirect / browse page to Login page and vice-versa
+- Unsubscribed to the onAuthStateChanged callback
+- Add hardcoded values to the constants file
+- Register TMDB API & create an app & get access token
+- Get Data from TMDB now playing movies list API
+- Custom Hook for Now Playing Movies
+- Create MovieSlice
+- Update Store with Movies data
+- Planning for MainContainer and secondary container
+- Fetch data for trailer video
+- Update Store with Trailer Video Data
+- Tailwind Classes to make Main Container Look better

 # Features
 - Login / Sign Up